John Stamos Spoke About Olivia Jade’s ‘Good Values’ Only Months Before College Admission Scandal

 “After careful review of recent developments, we have made the decision to end the Sephora Collection partnership with Olivia Jade.”

-Giannulli, Jades father, appeared in court on Tuesday and was released from prison after posting a whopping $1 million bond.
+Giannulli, Jade’s father, appeared in court on Tuesday and was released from prison after posting a whopping $1 million bond.
 Meanwhile, Loughlin was taken into custody on Wednesday after being out of town for work.
 She also paid $1 million in bail and was released later that day.
 Actress Felicity Huffman is also said to be involved in the scheme and was arrested on Tuesday.